How much does it cost to stain or paint a fence?

 When is the best time to stain a fence?

-The best time to stain a fence is in the early fall or during temperatures 50° to 90° F with low-to-average humidity.
-Stain when the wood is completely dry and the forecast is rain-free for 2 or more days ahead.
+The best time to stain a fence is in the early fall or when the temperature is 50° to 90° F with low-to-average humidity.
+Stain when the wood is completely dry and the forecast is rain-free for 2+ days ahead.
 Most stains do not adhere to damp wood.

 How long does it take to stain a fence?